MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 ## Update `azure.yaml`

-To deploy the app, azd needs to know more about your app like where to find the source code; what kind of app you're building; and the Azure service that will be hosting your app.
+To deploy the app, azd needs to know more about your app.
+Edit the azure.yaml file to let azd know where to find the source code; what kind of app you're building; the Azure service that will be hosting your app.

 1. Update `azure.yaml` by adding the following lines: